 - Room of Angel, Akira Yamaoka

-One of the soundtracks to the online game Silent Hill 4.
-The haunting voice with dark undertones and soft but present piano leaves you wanting for more though your heart weighs heavily for the things missing in your life.
+The Silent Hill 4 soundtrack’s haunting voice with dark undertones present a piano leaving you wanting for more despite your heart weighing heavily for the things missing in your life.

 - The River, Good Charlotte